Skip to main content

 2. Compensation received from the tenant or subtenant for damages or defects, in the case of leasing.

-3. Amounts obtained from the constitution or transfer of rights of use or enjoyment for life.
+3. Amounts obtained from the creation or transfer of lifelong rights of use or enjoyment.

 Maximum amount of performance to which the reduction applies